 Many of the traditional methods of instruction on shooting a rifle often times impede the ability of an officer to quickly move, acquire targets and engage when needed, all while maintaining situational awareness in a hostile environment.
 D.R.A.W.
 School rifle training applies all of the methods and techniques used on handgun training to the long gun platform.
 Officers learn how to use proper body mechanics and ergonomics to correctly interface with the system so they can quickly and accurately deploy it.
 Through dry-fire exercises, the techniques used to manipulate a rifle are quickly learned and the skill-set is sharpened to an instinctive level.
 The level of training received allows departmental live-fire training exercises to be much more effective, focused and shorter in duration.

 "I learned more in two days than I did in five days of patrol rifle instructor training at the justice academy." - Sgt.
 J. Baird, FMPD

 The D.R.A.W.
-School Rifle Instructor Training, which is a 3-day instructor school, will be available in 2018.
+School Rifle Instructor Training, which is a 3-day instructor school, is now available.
 Click on Course Schedule page for dates & info.

 Officers learn how to use their rifle and perform all functions with both hands and with each hand individually allowing them to operate their rifle effectively in any environment.

 Training is realistic, dynamic and challenging, both individually and working in a team setting.